 At Edward-Elmhurst Health, we respect your personal choices, and believe in giving you options for your birthing experience.
 One of these options includes midwifery — offered exclusively at Elmhurst Hospital.
 Our team of nurse midwives provides personalized care and expertise in a welcoming environment that fosters safety, mutual understanding and respect.

 What is a nurse midwife?

 “Midwifery” means “with woman.”
 Our nurse midwives are advanced practice nurses (APNs) who are nationally certified and licensed by the state of Illinois.
 They are specialists in low-risk pregnancy, childbirth, postpartum and women’s health.
 Our midwives also help care for newborns and assist mothers with breastfeeding.

 Why choose a nurse midwife?

-Midwifery and Women’s Health of Elmhurst Clinic (formerly Oak Park Midwives) offers compassionate and holistic care to low-risk pregnant women and provides deliveries at Elmhurst Hospital.
+Midwifery and Women’s Health of Elmhurst Clinic offers compassionate and holistic care to low-risk pregnant women and delivers babies exclusively at Elmhurst Hospital.
 We also provide preventive healthcare and gynecology services for women in all stages of life, from adolescence to menopause and beyond.
 Our offices are located in Elmhurst, Lombard and Oak Park.
 For more information, call 331-221-9009.

 Learn more about Endeavor Health Medical Group